mpdairy/posh/README.md

          " to " (changed-attr @p)]))))
 ```

-If you're confused about the pattern matching and how the `?attr`
-symbol was set, just wait and it will be explained in the datom matching section.
+The problem with this is that when you reload the app, nothing will
+appear until something is new is transacted.
+It would be better to query for
+the last changed person or to set up a `when-tx!` that updates some
+var in the db that points to the last changed person.

-#### q-tx ?var sharing
+#### q-tx

-You can also set variables in the datom pattern match and use them in
-the query.
 In the next example, the values of `?birthday-boy` and
 `?birthday-age` from the pattern match are used as args to the query.

 ```clj